dave-hillier/Nemcache/README.md

 Status
 ======

-Nemcached is not yet ready for production use as it does not support concurrent access and although functionally complete enough to be useful it is unoptimised.
+Nemcached is not yet ready for production use as it does not support concurrent access and, although functionally complete enough to be used, it is unoptimised.

 The following commands from the [Memcached specification](https://raw.github.com/memcached/memcached/master/doc/protocol.txt) are implemented:
 * get (and gets)